Information

 |

-Made with Cabernet Sauvignon, Syrah and a touch of Grenache |
+From Cabernet Sauvignon, Syrah, and a touch of Grenache |

 |

-Matured in French barriques for 12 to 14 months |
+Matured for 12 to 14 months in French barriques |

 |

-Delicious with beef, lamb or game |
+Delicious with beef, lamb, or game |

 Description